-One-pot Homemade Spaghettios with Italian sausage and crushed San Marzano tomatoes: all the fun of the canned stuff, ten times more delicious, and no can opener required.
+One-pot Homemade Spaghettios with Italian sausage and crushed San Marzano tomatoes: all the fun of the canned stuff and ten times more delicious.

 Hey, I have something pretty fun for you today, One-Pot Homemade Spaghettios!